FusionAuth/fusionauth-site/_drafts/2019-02-19-easy-integration-fusionauth-nodejs.md

 }
 ```

 The response contains two values: `token` and `user`.
 The `token` is a JSON Web Token (JWT) and the `user` is our logged in user.

 If you like, you can take the value of the `token` and plug it in at [jwt.io](https://jwt.io "Jump to JWT.io").
-The decoded data should look like this (with different values, of course):
+The decoded data should look like this with your unique values:

 ```js
 {